-Not knowing what to expect I decided to buy the starter kit, which includes 3 white and colour ambiance 10kWh wireless LED light bulbs each capable of 800 lumen.
+Not knowing what to expect I decided to buy the starter kit, which includes 3 white and colour ambience 10kWh wireless LED light bulbs each capable of 800 lumens.
 I also got 3 white extension bulbs, because some rooms don’t need colours.
 They are all B22 or Bayonet style.

 I have two coloured lights in the lounge and they can be set to mirror each other or can be set up individually.
 The app has some default scenes, which are some coloured photos (tropical twilight, Artic Aurora, Spring Blossoms, Savanna Sunset) that can be set, or I can choose one of my own photos from my mobiles photo gallery.
 It takes the colours from those photos and pushes them into the lights.
 It is truly limitless (well 16 million possible colours almost feels limitless).

 I used the third bulb in our bedroom because I want to make use of the “Wake Up” feature.
 This is where I can schedule a time, a day or multiple days, how much Fade and specify the rooms or bulbs that are to react or switch on in the morning, so I have set it to fade on 15 minutes post my alarm clock going off, that way it will be lovely and bright when I wake up.
 (It is a Wellbeing thing).

 Likewise, there is a feature to Fade Off all lights or selected lights at certain times of the night, there is also a home and away function, which uses geofencing.
 It uses my home location, so when I leave the house it turns the lights off and when I arrive it turns them on and at the same time makes me bone lazy (Haha), because I don’t even have to turn the light switch on/off.